Getting Hired As A Designer In Just 7 Months: With No Prior Experience

 I then tried some Udemy courses and some training from a random guy on YouTube, but work kept getting in the way and it never felt like I could actually progress.
 (The promotion meant my focus was on my day job for now).

-Then, December of 2022 came around and I found the ZTM courses on web and mobile design and joined almost immediately - even though this would be my 3rd attempt to learn.
+Then, December of 2022 came around and I found the ZTM courses on product design and joined almost immediately - even though this would be my 3rd attempt to learn.

 Learn how to become a mobile and web designer